 Further, we attempted to use a similar working memory task that could directly compare emotional versus non-emotional properties.
 Thus, unlike previous work that used numerical sequences that could be rehearsed using verbal working memory, our task likely relies more on visual working memory (Baddeley, 1998).
 In the context of visual working memory, perhaps one interesting avenue for future work is to incorporate eye tracking to explore which images participants attended to the most within a matrix, offering insight into which images may be most likely to be held in working memory.
 In turn, this would allow testing on a trial-by-trial basis, such that attention towards either positive or negative emotional images could be quantified and explored in the context of subsequent ratings of surprised expressions.

-Finally, the effects of high load on response trajectories are different from those of stress; that is, negative categorizations of surprise are associated with greater response competition under high load but lower response competition under stress.
+Finally, the effects of high load on response trajectories are different from those of stress; negative categorizations of surprise are associated with greater response competition under high load but lower response competition under stress.
 It is possible that different resources are depleted in these different circumstances, and/or that a different network of brain regions are required for task performance when under high load or high stress.
 Future work will be needed to disentangle these effects.

 Conclusions